 We also picked up our Berlin WelcomeCards which had been left at the hotel for us by the Berlin tourist office – the cards give free travel on public transport as well as discounts on attractions, and so are very useful.

-My daughter’s vegan and I don’t eat meat, and everywhere that we ate on this trip was a place that she had found through her research.
-I’d recommend all of them.
 We had lunch at Daluma, on Weinbergsweg, just around the corner from our hotel.
 The food was wholesome, healthy and delicious.

 Berlin City Tour

 From there we walked to AlexanderPlatz to take a sightseeing tour on an open top double decker bus with Berlin City Tour.
 Our Berlin WelcomeCards gave us a discount on the tour tickets.
 It was relaxing to be driven around in the sunshine, looking at the sights, but the commentary was via an audio guide, which was slightly frustrating as it wasn’t always clear what was being talked about.
 I think that I definitely prefer tours with a live guide.
 Anyway, we saw the Reichstag, Berlin Wall, Brandenburg Gate, Checkpoint Charlie, TV Tower and lots more besides, and it showed us the scale and size of the city.
 Berlin’s a big place, too big to explore on foot if you have limited time.

 Back at the hotel, we checked in and went to relax in our room (number 223).
 It was a twin en-suite room at the back of the hotel, and it was very quiet.
 The room was compact but comfortable and clean, with bright modern furnishings.
 The hotel has free wifi for guests, and provides free tea, coffee (including decaf) and water in reception.
 There was no kettle or safe in room.
 I put our passports in the safe at reception while we were there.